 What?
 New clients and contracts, big and small, are celebrated by ringing a bell.
 In 2020, we rang the now retired Massive.
 (Long story short, he’s Stuart Little’s older, larger brother.)
 In 2021, we rang Tiny the Ox.
-In 2022, we ring Mega the Tiger.
+In 2022, we rang Mega the Tiger.
 Now we ring Bob the Bunny.
 Get it?
 They’re the Lunar New Year animals!
 Large tenders and proposals are sent into the world with a cry of “Schling!” and appropriate clapping and cheering.
 When a new website we’ve created goes live, we announce it with a round of applause from our moose Propagate.
 (You may think that sounds ridiculous.
 You’d be right.)

 Why?
 It’s important to celebrate even the smallest of wins, which can make such an impact during difficult times.

 When?
 Whenever a new contract is approved, a tender or proposal is sent, or a website goes live.

 What?
 Group photos from occasions (parties, Christmas) and events (award ceremonies, big launches) are framed and displayed on the wall of our lunchroom.
 We also have two Polaroid walls of Beings on birthdays, first days, last days, silly days and everything in-between.

 Why?
 So we never forget the good times!

 When?
 Whenever the occasion calls for it.

 What?
 Friday afternoon drinks are signalled by the soothing sound of our mini-leaf blower.
 Each week a different team member does something a little bit individual to ring the alarm.
 At this point, it’s getting pretty creative.

 Why?
 At our old office, the building gardener would work on Friday afternoons.
 Every week we’d hear the leaf blower fire up at 4:30pm.
 That was how you knew it was time for an end-of-week beer, wine or soda.
 Naturally, we had to have our own leaf blower for our new location.